miguelcobain/hapi-boilerplate/README.md

 Cool features in this boilerplate:

 - It's modular.
 Define your routes, plugins, models and controllers separately.
 - Uses [node-config](https://github.com/lorenwest/node-config).
-Define all your configuration properties hierarchically and according to the your environment.
+Define all your configuration properties hierarchically and according to your environment.
 - Models/ORM through [Sequelize](http://sequelizejs.com/) and [Sequelize-cli](https://github.com/sequelize/cli) with common configuration!
 Supports migrations.
 Read more about sequelize and Sequelize-cli.
-- Supports promises via [hapi-as-promised](https://github.com/bendrucker/hapi-as-promised) plugin.
-You can just `reply(models.User.findAll())` from your controllers because Sequelize supports promises too!

 ## Directory structure ##